-The sub-advisor believes the spike in yields that occurred later in the period was likely an overreaction to the potential reduction of the Fed's bond-buying program.
+The sub-advisor believes the spike in yields that occurred later in the period was likely an overreaction.
 The sub-advisor believes the Bank of Canada should keep its overnight rate at 1.00% for the remainder of 2013, given it has already raised rates since coming out of the credit crisis.
 While data suggests the U.S. economy has strengthened, economic data out of Canada has been steady but not strong enough to warrant higher interest rates.
-The sub-advisor believes Canada's monetary policy is appropriate for the country's current economic conditions, whereas U.S. monetary policy is more fitting for much slower economic conditions.
+The sub-advisor believes Canada's monetary policy is appropriate for the country's current economic conditions; whereas, U.S. monetary policy is more fitting for much slower economic conditions.
 In the absence of unforeseen economic events, the sub-advisor expects interest rates to normalize over the remainder of 2013.

-The sub-advisor believes that if the Fed does taper off its bond-buying program, this would be the result of strengthening macroeconomic conditions.
-The subadvisor also believes improving economic conditions are positive for corporations, and that a further narrowing of credit spreads may follow.
+The sub-advisor believes that if the Fed does taper off its bond-buying program, this would be the result of strengthening macroeconomic conditions, such as improved employment.
+The sub-advisor also believes improving economic conditions are positive for corporations, and that a further narrowing of credit spreads may follow.

 The sub-advisor believes rising yields, particularly in mid-term bonds, will likely result in a further rotation out of longer-duration bonds and into the shorter-end of the yield curve.
-Consequently, the sub-advisor believes shorter-duration bonds may outperform longer-duration bonds, and corporate bonds may outperform government-related issues, as long as there are no negative macroeconomic events until the end of 2013.
+Consequently, the sub-advisor believes shorter-duration bonds may outperform longer-duration bonds, and corporate bonds may outperform government-related issues, as long as there are no serious macroeconomic events before the end of 2013.